rudyoactiv/rudyoactiv/README.md

 ### [PeerSphere: The Student Platform](https://peersphere.netlify.app/)

 A social platform for students to find other students to mutually swap classes with.
+Just Sign in with your college ID, enter your desired class and find your perfect match!
+Data is automatically reset at the start of every semester.

 ### [Autonomous Driving Vehicle System](https://github.com/rudyoactiv/autonomous-driving)

-A light-weight laane and Vehicle Detection Model developed in Python and fine-tuned for Indian traffic conditions.
+A light-weight lane and Vehicle Detection Model developed in Python and fine-tuned for Indian traffic conditions.
+This was built as a minor project for my 6th Semester.

 ## 🎓 Education